hassanoubrahim/https-github.com-hassanoubrahim-Review-Classification-with-MLflow-and-FastAPI/README.md

   run `mlflow ui`
 - ![Image Description](https://media.discordapp.net/attachments/1179056718064386200/1179056738197049354/image.png?ex=65786528&is=6565f028&hm=6af80c7ef9f366517c3d85cb9216725e799fe46700f27549aceff58bacb18310&=&format=webp&width=947&height=499)
 in our case it is very that the 3rd model(Logistic Regression) perform better with an accuracy of 0.90, therefore we will use for the rest of this lab
-- Save your best model in ONNX format and its dedicated preprocessing transformations in pickle format (i.e., using transformers API).
+- Save our best model in ONNX format and its dedicated preprocessing transformations in pickle format (i.e., using transformers API).

 ## Usage